What are the Facial Bones

 The following sentence, holding the acronyms of all 8 types of facial bones, will be an easy way to remember their names.

 My Mouth’s Palate Never Liked Zucchini In Vinegar.

 I: Inferior Nasal Conchae

 Most facial bones are usually derived from the neural crest cells.
-However, some of them may also develop from the sclerotome, which arise from the somite block of the mesoderm.
+However, some of them may also develop from the sclerotome, which arises from the somite block of the mesoderm.

 Ans.
 As we age, the facial bones also lose density like other bones.
 Due to this, the bones start to shrink, causing a loss of support to the visible facial features.